-Do you know what you need after a tough breakup?
+What do you need the most after a tough breakup?
 As you wallow in the pain of heartbreak, the answer to this question remains elusive.
-In times like these, you wish someone would hand you a list of the best things to do after a breakup that gives you some clarity on how to heal and move on.
+There is no doubt that a breakup can feel like a debilitating punch in the gut.
+All you want is someone to just tell you about the things to do after a breakup, and you would follow it to the T.

 10 Things To Do After A Breakup

 If you ask us, our advice would be to try and focus on constructive things after a breakup that will not only change the course of your life but will also help you reinvent yourself.
 Yes, people end up doing a lot of silly things after a breakup, but that should be avoided at all costs.
 After all, you don’t want to do something rash or embarrassing when you’re caught in the spate of emotions only to regret it later.

 A breakup can actually be a learning experience that helps you grow as a person once you discover the joys of being on your own.
 But focus on moving forward only after allowing yourself enough time to grieve.
 Breakups are incredibly hard to overcome and it is completely normal to feel miserable.
 You don’t need to rush yourself through the grieving process.
 But there has to be some point where you pick up the pieces and figure out how to move on after a breakup.
 To help you in the journey, here are the 10 best things to do after a breakup: